-16. Planning and Scheduling.
+17. Planning and Scheduling.

 Projects shall develop and maintain an Integrated Master Schedule (IMS).
-The IMS shall be developed, maintained, and documented in a manner consistent with methods and the best practices identified in the Planning and Scheduling Excellence Guide, published by the National Defense Industrial Association, and the GAO's Schedule Assessment Guide (GAO-16-89C).
+The IMS shall be developed, maintained, and documented in a manner consistent with methods and the best practices identified in the Planning and Scheduling Excellence Guide, published by the National Defense Industrial Association, and the GAO's Schedule Assessment Guide (GAO-16-89G).

-17. Project Definition Rating Index.
+18. Project Definition Rating Index.

 The project team will perform comprehensive front-end project planning to an appropriate level before establishing a PB at CD-2.
 The PDRI model assists the IPT in identifying key engineering and design elements critical to project scope definition.
 PDRI is to be implemented and used for projects with a TPC of \$100M or greater, as appropriate.
 This will be accomplished by the FPD.
 While not mandated, it is strongly encouraged for use by Programs for projects with a TPC less than \$100M.
-See DOE G 413.3-12 for additional information.
+See DOE G 413.3-12 (current version) for additional information.

-18. Project Execution Plan.
+19. Project Execution Plan.

 The PEP is the core document for the management of a project.
 The FPD is responsible for the preparation of this document.
 It establishes the policies and procedures to be followed in order to manage and control project planning, initiation, definition, execution and transition/closeout, and uses the outcomes and outputs from all project planning processes, integrating them into a formally approved document.
 It includes an accurate reflection of how the project is to be accomplished, the minimum KPPs for CD-4, resource requirements, technical considerations, risk management, configuration management, and roles and responsibilities.
-A preliminary PEP is required to support CD-1.
+Starting at CD-1, Approve Alternative Selection and Cost Range, compliance with the climate adaptation, resilience, and sustainability requirements and considerations is to be documented in a separate section of the PEP.A preliminary PEP is required to support CD-1.
 This document continues to be refined throughout the duration of a project and revisions are documented through the configuration management process.
-Key elements of a PEP are provided in DOE G 413.3-15.
+Key elements of a PEP are provided in DOE G 413.3-15 (current version).

-19. Project Funding.
+20. Project Funding.